-Startling news may explain why the supposed link to saturated fats is fading
+Findings may explain why the supposed link to food-borne saturated fats has faded

 Buildup of fatty plaque in the arteries is a defining factor in cardiovascular disease.

 Arterial plaque consists of oxidized lipids (fats and cholesterol) plus pro-inflammatory immune chemicals and cells attracted to the site.